 Yes, you can wear traditional braces and clear aligners over root canal-treated teeth.
 Sometimes, getting braces complicates oral hygiene and increases the risk of pulp infection.

 Consequently, patients in braces might be prone to develop a root infection and experience intolerable pain.
 Favorably for them, the orthodontist cement braces in the outer front face of teeth.

 An endodontist performs a perforation to reach the root canal, starting from the occlusal part of a tooth.
 However, in some cases, braces come in the way, and it might be necessary to refer the patient to an orthodontist to remove the bracket from the affected tooth or deinstall the appliances momentarily.

 In the second scenario, an orthodontist might resume the orthodontic treatment after the dental procedure by reinstalling the appliances or adjustments after a full tooth healing to regain orthodontic tooth movement.
 It might take approximately a month or two for the inflammatory process to recede.

 How To Maintain Good Oral Hygiene With Braces?

 If you haven’t had tooth root pain, we can assure you won’t want it.
 Once the infection touches the nerves, patients usually make an immediate call to get an emergency appointment and obtain a painkiller prescription.

-Furthermore, during orthodontic emergency treatment, patients must extreme measures to ensure avoiding bacteria build-up.
+Furthermore, during orthodontic emergency treatment in Portland, patients must extreme measures to ensure avoiding bacteria build-up.
 Here we include some recommended actions you might place in practice to avoid having a root canal process:

 Brushing is an irreplaceable activity in the oral hygiene routine for a braces-wearing patient.
 We recommend you get a soft-bristled toothbrush, spending an extra minute per mouth quadrant.